 We also passed cherry orchards by the dozens.
 Who knew?
 Charlevoix claims to be home to the World’s Largest Cherry Pie.
 We mostly are skeptical about any of the global claims we’ve found along the way, but this one takes the cake, er, the pie.
 First, it’s not a real pie.
 It’s metal.
 That alone makes the claim demonstrably bogus.
 It’d be like claiming the heaviest boxer of all time is the Rocky statue.
 Second, it’s not even a sculpture of a whole pie.
 Just a slice.
 We could pull out any random cherry and boast that it’s a small piece of an 8 Mile wide pie.
 Third, it’s not even that big.
 It’s really just an Unremarkable Sculpture of a Slice of Cherry Pie and should be billed as such.
 Also, what happened in 1987?
 Did someone weld up a bigger fake pie slice?

 The number one Charlevoix attraction actually is a series of attractions: so-called Mushroom Houses.
 Some college-dropout named Earl Young built a bunch of funky places that are scattered around town.
 Gotta give him credit though.
 They’ve stood the proverbial test of time.

-The folks at the marina loaned us 5 bikes so we could explore with Second Wave.
-Actually it was 4 bikes and a trike, which Dana took because Mallory refused.
+The folks at the marina loaned us five bikes so we could explore with Second Wave.
+Actually it was four bikes and a trike, which Dana took because Mallory refused.
 Which leads to what would be today’s poll if we did polls: Is it worse parenting to raise a law-breaking child or an illiterate child?